Bridging AI and Science: Implications from a Large-Scale Literature Analysis of AI4Science: Limitations, Challenges, and Future Work

 \paragraph{Evaluation of link prediction. } Another limitation of our study is the reliance on publication data as the ground truth for evaluating link prediction models.
 While this provides a reliable benchmark, it may not fully capture the breadth of potential AI4Science connections, and overlook novel or unconventional links that the models might suggest.
 Future work could consider incorporating more comprehensive evaluation strategies, such as expert reviews or real-world validation, to assess the effectiveness of the link predictions.

-\paragraph{Limited exploration in link prediction models. } Our primary goal in this study is not to optimize the link prediction model, but rather to use link prediction as a lens to explore the potential of connecting AI methods and scientific problems.
-As a result, we only included a few link prediction models, leaving room for further research to improve the performance of AI4Science link prediction or building recommender systems for AI methods or scientific problems.
+\paragraph{Limited exploration in link prediction models. } Our goal is not to optimize the link prediction model, but rather to use link prediction as a lens to demonstrate the potential of connecting AI methods and scientific problems.
+As a result, we only included a few straightforward link prediction models, leaving room for further research to improve the performance of AI4Science link prediction or building recommender systems for AI methods or scientific problems.